onlypuppy7/LegacyShell/wiki/wiki/LegacyShell/Related Characters/piper.md

 ![Piper](<IffermoonPiperBattle.png>)

-In the game, the Piper is hinted at by a message in the Castle Dinost's dungeon.
+In the game, the Piper is hinted at by a message in the Castle Dinost dungeon.
 The message reads:
 > *"Piper's pillar, the hardest for thee, kneel behind his mark til the Piper you see."*

 ![HintIngame](<PiperHint.png>)